 Using writing exercises and the discussion of short passages from favourite novels, we will look at voice and point of view, how to create believable, interesting characters, and story and plot.
 We will explore possibilities for creating a writing habit and finding our paths as writers on the long journey we take when writing a novel.

-We will also look at what to do once you have a manuscript you want to send out into the world.
+The latter part of the course will be used to workshop participants’ work in progress, sharing each other’s writing, and giving and receiving feedback.
+We will also discuss what to do once you have a manuscript you want to send out into the world.
 How do you go about trying to find a publisher for your novel?
 And how do you decide whether your work is ready?

 Above all, the course provides guidance, food for thought and a supportive environment in which to meet other writers and share your fascination with storytelling.

 To sign up write to us at firstname.lastname@example.org